hyperinactive/booksMe/README.md

 ## Books:ME

 An Express CRUD app.
-Online library that allows creation and managing of books and reviews
+Online library app that allows creation and managing of books and reviews
 Uses: Bootstrap, NodeJS, EJS, MongoDB, Passport, JQuery